testdeployrepeat/gscrape/README.md

 - 💾 **Advanced Data Management**
   - Auto-save with full history
-  - Resume interrupted scraping sessions
+  - Resume paused scraping sessions
   - Bulk session tracking and management
   - Export as CSV or JSON
   - One-click copy to clipboard (table or JSON format)